-WASHINGTON - Today the Secret Service hosted a virtual Cyber Incident Response Simulation for financial services, real estate, retail and hospitality executives who trained on mitigation strategies for a simulated business email compromise (BEC) attack.
-Business Email Compromise is a sophisticated scam targeting both businesses and individuals performing a transfer of funds.
-The scam is frequently carried out when a subject compromises legitimate business e-mail accounts through social engineering or computer intrusion techniques to conduct unauthorized transfers of funds.
+WASHINGTON - Today the Secret Service hosted a virtual Cyber Incident Response Simulation for financial services, real estate, retail and hospitality executives who trained on mitigation strategies during a simulated business email compromise (BEC) attack.
+Business email compromise is a sophisticated scam targeting both businesses and individuals performing a transfer of funds.
+The scam is frequently carried out when a subject compromises legitimate business email accounts through social engineering or computer intrusion techniques to conduct unauthorized transfers of funds.

-The training was the fifth of its kind and the third virtual event hosted by the Secret Service and its Cyber Fraud Task Force (CFTF) partners.
-It offered executives who play an active part within their organization’s cyber incident response a simulated scenario to enhance planning, collaboration and information sharing between private organizations and the Secret Service.
+The training was the sixth of its kind and the fourth virtual event hosted by the Secret Service and its Cyber Fraud Task Force (CFTF) partners.
+The simulation offered executives who play an active part within their organization’s cyber incident response teams a scenario to enhance planning, collaboration and information sharing between private organizations and the Secret Service.

 As the cyber mission of the Secret Service expands, the agency has adopted a multifaceted approach inclusive of education and information sharing, as well as the enhanced development of partnerships with industry representatives.
-Event participants worked through a uniquely designed cybercrime crisis role-play simulation in order to gain experience, knowledge, and a better understanding of how to efficiently and effectively respond to a BEC attack.
+Event participants worked through a uniquely designed cybercrime crisis role-play simulation to gain experience, knowledge and a better understanding of how to efficiently and effectively respond to a BEC attack.

 The event featured guest speakers from across law enforcement as well as industry executives who discussed a range of topics including: